jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - "Make everything as simple as possible, but not simpler" – _Albert Einstein_
 - Simplicity is a key goal in design.
-  - YAGNI is about removing unnecessary code.
-  - KISS is about making the simplest implementation.
+  - **KISS** is about making the simplest implementation.
+  - **YAGNI** is about removing unnecessary code.
 - KISS definition, "A simple solution is better than a complex one, even if the solution look stupid".
+- Make your code or system simple.
+You should avoid unnecessary complexity.
+A simple code it’s easier to maintain and easier to understand.

 ### 4.2.1.
 What is Simplicity?